Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

 The hierarchical coding scheme naturally generates a scalable bit-stream, and allows us to achieve different bit-rates and different levels of details, by transmitting up to different levels $M$ ($L \leq M \leq N$), with $M$ chosen based on the sustainable network throughput between the sender and the receiver or the decoder processing constraint.
-We have observed that, when the geometry is too sparse (\textit{i.e}, $M$ is too small), it is very hard for the features to carry enough information for rendering with adequate quality.
-We found that for a typical 10-bit point cloud ($N = 10$), the best rate-quality tradeoff is achieved by transmitting starting from level $L=7$ up to level $M \in \{8, 9\}$ and rendering at level $M$.
-Although it is possible to transmit all way to level $10$, the quality improvement from level $9$ to level $10$ does not justify the additional bits needed.
+At the receiver, the decoded features at level $M$ are then converted to Gaussian parameters using the Gaussian Generation module in Fig.~\ref{fig:structure}.

+The individual modules are explained in more detail below.
+The network architectures used for different modules are given in the supplementary material.